-Inclusive equestrian camp for children and teens providing horseback riding, creek hiking, fishing, outdoor cooking, gardening, music, arts and crafts, yoga, dance, team building games, special guests and so much more!
+Inclusive equestrian camp for children and teens providing horseback riding, nature walks, fishing, cooking, gardening, music, arts and crafts, dance, team building games, special guests and so much more!
 Every day is structured and scheduled with multiple activity choices to suit everyone's interests.
+One on one camper to counselor ratio.
+Two supervisor/directors leading the camps.

 Meaningful Relationships - Executive Function Skills - Emotional Regulation - Social Skills - Self Esteem - Well Being